alexrudall/ruby-openai/README.md

 #### Custom timeout or base URI

 The default timeout for any request using this library is 120 seconds.
 You can change that by passing a number of seconds to the `request_timeout` when initializing the client.
-You can also change the base URI used for all requests, eg. to use observability tools like [Helicone](https://docs.helicone.ai/quickstart/integrate-in-one-line-of-code), and add arbitrary other headers e.g. for [openai-caching-proxy-worker](https://github.com/6/openai-caching-proxy-worker):
+You can also change the base URI used for all requests, eg. to use observability tools like [Helicone](https://docs.helicone.ai/quickstart/integrate-in-one-line-of-code) or [Velvet](https://docs.usevelvet.com/docs/getting-started), and add arbitrary other headers e.g. for [openai-caching-proxy-worker](https://github.com/6/openai-caching-proxy-worker):

 ```ruby
 client = OpenAI::Client.new(